Dean Andal

-Dean Fredrick Andal (born October 23, 1959, in Salem, Oregon) is an American businessman and former Republican public official from Stockton, California.
+Dean Fredrick Andal (born October 23, 1959) is an American businessman and former Republican public official from Stockton, California.

 Business

-Andal was the founder and President of Andal Communications, a bank and real estate marketing company.
-He was a member of the Board of Directors and Audit committee for Service 1st Bancorp in Stockton, California.
-He was a Director at KPMG, LLP (2002–04) and is currently a Managing Director at PwC, LLP where he has been employed since 2009.
+Andal was the founder and president of Andal Communications, a bank and real estate marketing company.
+He was a member of the board of directors and audit committee for Service 1st Bancorp in Stockton, California.
+He was a director at KPMG, LLP (2002–04) and is currently a managing director at PwC, LLP, where he has been employed since 2009.

-Elected Office
+Elected office

-After his election to the San Joaquin County Board of Education in 1990, he won an upset 1991 special election to the California State Assembly in an overwhelmingly Democrat registered district.
+After his election to the San Joaquin County Board of Education in 1990, he won an upset 1991 special election to the California State Assembly in an overwhelmingly Democrat registered district against Democrat Patti Garamendi.
 The Assembly district had not elected a Republican in over 20 years.
-He compiled a conservative record and was appointed Chief Budget Negotiator for the Assembly Republican Caucus.
+He compiled a conservative record and was appointed chief budget negotiator for the Assembly Republican Caucus.

-He was reelected to a full term in 1992 in the closest State Assembly race in California, and was named Legislator of the Year by the Howard Jarvis Taxpayers Association, National Tax Limitation Committee, and Crime Victims United.
-In 1994 he was elected to the five member California Board of Equalization, California's tax board, and was reelected to a second term in 1998, serving as its chairman.
+He was reelected to a full term in 1992 in the closest state assembly race in California, and was named Legislator of the Year by the Howard Jarvis Taxpayers Association, National Tax Limitation Committee, and Crime Victims United.
+In 1994 he was elected to the five-member California Board of Equalization, California's tax board, and was reelected to a second term in 1998, serving as its chairman.